 When using Bill.com's sync with QuickBooks for Windows, an expense line item on a bill can be tagged as billable in Bill.com, and it will sync to QuickBooks as an open billable expense.
 From there, a customer invoice can be created in QuickBooks, and then that open invoice will sync back to Bill.com.

-The first thing to do to get this setup is turning on " Use Customers/Jobs in Payables " in Bill.com:
+The first thing to do to get this setup is turn on " Use Customers/Jobs in Payables " in Bill.com:

 - In the upper right, hover over the gear icon and click Settings